qeeqbox/analyzer/README.md

 ## Disclaimer\Notes
 - This project is NOT an anti malware project and does not quarantine or delete malicious files
 - If you are interested in adopting some features in your project, please mention this source somewhere in your project
+- If you are having issues with some open source packages, I may be able to share with you my own packages that I built in c\c++ (But I no longer updating them)